Tooth Extraction in Columbus, MS

 Be sure to ask Dr. Shipp any questions you might have about extractions.
 The more informed you are about the procedure, the less likely you are to have anxiety over it.

-Rest assured that we take your comfort seriously, and the area around the extraction site will be completely numbed so you will not feel any pain during the procedure.
+Rest assured that we take your comfort seriously in 39705, and the area around the extraction site will be completely numbed so you will not feel any pain during the procedure.

 If you have questions about tooth replacement options, Dr. Shipp will be happy to discuss those with you so there is a plan already in place.

-Call Us for More Information about an Extraction
+Call Us in 39705 for More Information about Tooth Extractions

 Usually the treatment of last resort, an extraction should not be put off.
 A damaged tooth will only get worse with time.
-Call Dr. Shipp with your concerns, and he can advise you on whether an extraction is necessary.
+If you think you may need a tooth extraction Call Dr. Shipp with your concerns, and he can advise you on whether an extraction is necessary.